subscribe: Posts | Comments

 The Rocky Mountain Eagle Research Foundation (RMERF ) will not accept any responsibility for injury or loss sustained by participants (for any perceived reason including negligence) in any field activities or other functions organized by or for RMERF

-On occasional days when the mountain ridges are obscured the Principal Observer will decide to move to the little used Lusk Creek Site.
-This site offers fairly open views of the easternmost mountain ridge and the first of the foothill ridges.
+On occasional days when the mountain ridges are obscured the Principal Observer will decide to move to Wasootch Creek or the little used Lusk Creek Site.
+This latter site offers fairly open views of the easternmost mountain ridge and the first of the foothill ridges.
 The site lies about one kilometre east on a secondary road (signed to Calgary) which branches off Highway 40 a short distance north of Barrier Lake.
+These are a different flyways and eagles counted here are not included in the totals for Mt Lorette.

-All of the Hay Meadow, Barrier Lake and Lusk Creek sites are kept in mind for future complete recording of Golden Eagle migration when sufficient man power is available.
+All of the Hay Meadow, Wasootch Creek, and Lusk Creek sites are kept in mind for future complete recording of Golden Eagle migration when sufficient man power is available.

 OLYMPUS DIGITAL CAMERA